• 6 mins read

 AML Regulations in Germany and How to Comply

 Germany is one of the wealthiest members of the EU and a hub for thousands of multinational businesses.
-While Germany provides an array of commercial opportunities for businesses, its financial profile also attracts criminals who seek to exploit the country’s financial system to launder money and commit other financial crimes.
-Accordingly, AML regulations in Germany are a serious priority for financial authorities: Deutsche Bank, for example, has recently received fines for a number of compliance violations – including a $150 million dollar fine in 2020 for its involvement in the Danske Bank money laundering scandal.
+While Germany provides an array of commercial opportunities, its financial profile also attracts criminals who seek to exploit the country’s financial system to launder money and commit other financial crimes.
+Accordingly, AML regulations in Germany are a serious priority for financial authorities: Deutsche Bank, for example, has received significant fines for compliance violations – including a $150 million dollar fine in 2020 for its involvement in the Danske Bank money laundering scandal.

 Given the government’s increasing focus on financial compliance, and the potential for significant fines and penalties, companies in Germany should understand the anti-money laundering (AML) and counter-financing of terrorism (CFT) landscape – and how to meet their regulatory obligations.